 Warning!
 The manufacturer forbids modification of the helmet because it might lower its protection capabilities.
 You have been warned!

-The white piece of the helmet strap is 10 mm polyethylene tubing.
-It’s quite rigid so it goes round the earmuff.
-I cut it to proper length end then flatten the ends after having them heated up by the heat gun.
-That made them soft and easy to flatten using clamps.
-Then I drilled 5 mm holes in the flattened ends and riveted them to the helmet shell.
+I couldn’t use original helmet straps because of the colliding earmuffs.
+Instead, I fixed 10 mm hard polyethylene tubing to go round the earmuff.
+This solution is common in other paramotor helmets.
+It’s quite rigid so it goes round the earmuff nicely.
+I cut it to proper length end then flatten the ends after having them heated up by a heat gun.
+This made them soft and easy to flatten using clamps.
+Then I drilled 5 mm holes in the flattened ends and riveted them to the helmet’s outer shell.

-I took the strap from the aforementioned military headset.
-It uses velcro but in fact it holds better than the original clip strap.
+The new strap is made from pieces of velcro strap salvaged from military headset.
+Despite being velcro it holds better than the original plastic clip strap.

 Cable connecting the earmuffs goes inside the shell and is glued to the inner styrofoam.
 Where it goes outside, it is secured by 6 mm grommets.
 Eamuffs are fastened to the outer shell by M6 screws and nylon locknuts.
 It is important that the screws are as short as possible to avoid penetrating your skull during potential impact!

 As finishing touch, I attached camera mount compatible with Chinese action cameras.